yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

-INC/EXP Date Range: Simple Explanation - Refer to Detail at USING Categories
+- INC/EXP Date Range: Income/Expense Categories need a date range to provide a balance.

-Display Currency: Simple Explanation
+                      Otherwise they have entries for all dates.
+(Details below)

+- Display Currency: Allows you to display the balance in a chosen currency, or security value, or other format.
+                    Disable Currency Formatting: drops any symbol/prefix/suffix associated with the currency.

-CALCULATIONS TO BALANCES:
+CALCULATIONS ON CALCULATED BALANCES:

 - Average by options:
     - Changes the final calculated balance into an average.
 Specify the number to divide by (DEFAULT 1.0)